 When choosing a cookie baking sheets, you should be aware of the options to find a sheet that meets your needs.
-A few considerations are size of the baking sheet, materials – when to use aluminium and why choose stainless steel, color and why this is important, weight, when to use a baking tray rack.
+A few considerations are the size of the baking sheet, materials – when to use aluminum and why choose stainless steel, color and why this is important, weight, when to use a baking tray rack.

 Size of the baking sheet